nseddon/Phishing_versus_Legitimate_Sites/README.md

 ## Database

-Our SQL d
+Our SQL database is established using PgAdmin.
+We then use Python to upload the data to our PgAdmin database.
+The data is then pull through the database into our Python file to analyze.
+Finally, once we have analyzed our data, we will create new SQL tables using some of the data that we found that needed additional analysis.

 ## Github

 For our Github, we each have our own branches.
 We work communally, during and outside of class in our own branches.
-These edits and contributions are compiled into the main branch upon con
+These edits and contributions are compiled into the main branch upon review.
+Our github is formatted with files for images (containing the EDR images) and Resources (containing the original data and SQL data files).

 ## Team Members/Roles
 * Lawrence